Stronger together against abuse

 The Code of Conduct

-The Code of Conduct for Abuse Prevention is widely supported within the Dutch internet sector and involved stakeholders.
+The Code of Conduct for Abuse Prevention is widely supported within the Dutch internet sector and involves stakeholders.
 The Code of Conduct helps providers take effective measures against abuse, such as a know your customer policy, applying the Code of Conduct notice and takedown, and a general, recognizable email address for abuse reports that is read daily.

 Besides the Code of Conduct, Clean Networks consists of a technical platform.
 Through this platform, information about security vulnerabilities and abuse is automatically distributed among participants.
 These notifications are tailored to individual participants so they can act specifically.

-Because the platform is developed specifically for digital infrastructure providers, the information provided is tailored to this sector.
-NBIP also collaborates within the framework of Clean Networks with the National Cyber Security Center (NCSC) and the Ministry of Justice & Security and will be a switching organization under the new Cybersecurity Act (the Dutch implementation of NIS2).
+NBIP also collaborates within the framework of Clean Networks with the National Cyber Security Center (NCSC) and the Ministry of Justice & Security.

 Look for more information and to sign up at cleannetworks.net